Manet, Olympia, no particular movement, 1863

 This topic turns to conservative art sanctioned by the state-sponsored Royal Academies in the 19th century, with special attention to the Academic Nude -- then looks at Edouard Manet’s challenge to that tradition.

 • What does ‘juste milieu’ mean, and how was Academic art considered to be a ‘juste milieu’?
-How does Academic art borrow from Neo-classicism, Romanticism, and Realism but soften or eliminate all of the challenging and controversial aspects?
+How did Academic art gain popularity with the public and the State due to its fantastic technical skill and its avoidance of any of the controversial or politically challenging aspects of movements such as Romanticism and Realism?

 • What were the characteristics of the Academic Nude?
 Under what conditions was art depicting nudes (especially nude women) considered acceptable to nineteenth-century critics, patrons, and viewers?
 Why were such nudes considered ‘high culture,’ and how were they in fact little more than soft-core pornography?

 • What does it mean to 'objectify' women?
-How do Academic nudes depict the female body as ‘object’ rather than ‘subject’?
+How do Academic nudes depict the female body as an ‘object’ rather than a ‘subject’?